Unspokenevil/hg-engine-wiki/New-Evolution-Methods-Documentation.md

 ### Level Up with Another Mon in Party

-The Pokémon will evolve when leveling up with another Pokémon in the party.
+The Pokémon will evolve when leveling up with the specified Pokémon in the party.

 ### Level Up a Male